 Great copywriting begins with an understanding of the audience – their needs, their desires, their problems, and the words they use to describe them.

-The product description should provide critical information, it should short-circuit objections, and provide answers to the visitor’s most pressing questions.
+The product description should provide critical product information, it should short-circuit objections, and provide answers to the visitor’s most pressing questions.

 Note how Nike copywriters (below) use minimum space for maximum result: